 Subsetting datasets

-Subsetting is the action of filtering the dataset by it’s first dimension (dates).
+Subsetting is the action of filtering the dataset by its first dimension (dates).

 start